"An enviable reputation for defending high-profile

 - Successfully defended a telecommunications company in a state and federal putative class action in Washington arising out of an alleged data breach.

-- Successfully represented a Fortune 20 company in class action and insurance litigation arising from a six-alarm warehouse fire in 2015.
+- Successfully represented a Fortune 20 company in class action and insurance litigation arising from a six-alarm warehouse fire.
+WTO's client paid just 1% of claims—which it then recovered through affirmative claims against other parties and their insurers.

 - Obtained dismissal of two putative class action lawsuits for Yahoo! in Ohio state court alleging that daily fantasy sports contests on the website amounted to illegal gambling.